Hot weather guidance

 - pale skin

-You should move somewhere cool and drink plenty of water or fruit juice.
-If you can, take a lukewarm shower, or sponge yourself down with cold water.
+You should move somewhere cool, remove any unnecessary clothing and drink plenty of water.
+If you can, take a cool shower, or sponge yourself down with cold water.

 Heatstroke can develop if heat exhaustion is left untreated, but it can also occur suddenly and without warning.
 Symptoms include: